 I have gone to dorms of friends during fire alarms as well, since they know I don’t like sitting outside surrounded by flashing lights.
 Have a couple of backup places you can go as well.

-If you can’t evacuate, some colleges have a fire safe room you can stay in until you can receive help.
-While my building does not have one, I know of at least one college in Virginia that has this available for students.
-Ask if one is available when you talk to the college about disability housing!
+If you can’t evacuate, some colleges have a fire-safe room you can stay in until you can receive help.
+While my building does not have one, I know of at least one college in Virginia that has this available for students, and they are available in other states as well.

 If you can’t evacuate, call for help